If you are non-technical professional looking for an offshore development team, do you know how to gauge the quality of their code?

 2. Leverage a talent pool of proven & trusted vendors

-We have emphasised before the importance of meeting people to get the understanding of their personal attitude and to make sure their attitude is right for your collaboration.
+We have emphasized before the importance of meeting people to get an understanding of their personal attitude and to make sure their attitude is right for your collaboration.
 However, you can’t really be completely confident in their abilities to deliver until you’ve worked with them on a number of different projects.

 One of the initiatives YouTeam has taken is to create a pre-vetted talent pool.
 This means that firms are taken through a sophisticated vetting process before they are admitted.
 We then observe the performance of these firms over the course of dozens of projects.
 The vetted firms know that they have to perform to stay on the platform because YouTeam can’t afford to be associated with less than ideal development outcomes.

 Matt Warcholinski, COO at Brainhub believes that the most common mistake is the expectation of having a high-quality output without a great input.
 Under high-quality input he means:

 Well prepared brief/specification.
 The clear vision/business goals of the project, timeline, budget range, features description, and tech stack required.